hpi-swa-teaching/Liquid/packages/Liquid-Core.package/LQPollStatistics.class/README.md

-LQPollStatistics is a class that contains the methods to compute basic statistics for a single LQPoll: vote counts per choice (countNumberOfAnswersWithChoice:ForQuestion:), the votes per choice for a question (getVotedChoicesPerChoiceFor:), whether a question has any votes (hasVotesForQuestion:), whether a question is answered by a user (answeredByUser:), whether a question has enough votes (minSampleSize & haslowSampleSize).
+LQPollStatistics is a class that contains the methods to compute basic statistics for a single LQPoll (read-only): vote counts per choice (countNumberOfAnswersWithChoice:ForQuestion:), the votes per choice for a question (getVotedChoicesPerChoiceFor:), whether a question has any votes (hasVotesForQuestion:), whether a question is answered by a user (answeredByUser:), whether a question has enough votes (minSampleSize & haslowSampleSize), riority-question points (calculatePointsForChoice:ForQuestion:).

 Instance Variables